How does this affect my care and support?

-Assessment will be simpler, and will be based on your needs.
+Assessment is simpler, and based on your needs.

-It will be completed in partnership with you and your family, and the professional working with you.
-A conversation will take place to establish what matters to you and what you need to achieve well-being.
-This will consider your strengths, and the resources and options available to you- including any support the local authority may provide.
+It is completed in partnership with you and your family, and the professional working with you.
+A conversation takes place to establish what matters to you and what you need to achieve well-being.
+This considers your strengths, and the resources and options available to you - including any support the local authority may provide.

-More people will be able to receive Direct Payments if they want to.
-This means you will be given the money to organise your own care and support to meet your well-being outcomes, increasing your personal control and choice.
+More people are now able to receive Direct Payments if they want to.
+This means you are given the money to organise your own care and support to meet your well-being outcomes, increasing your personal control and choice.

-How will organisations work together to improve well-being?
+How do organisations work together to improve well-being?

-In particular local authorities and health boards will need to work closely so health and social care is better integrated.
-Together, they will assess care and support requirements in their area and then identify and provide what services are needed.
+In particular local authorities and health boards work closely so health and social care is better integrated.
+Together, they assess care and support requirements in their area and then identify and provide what services are needed.

-The assessment and care planning process will require organisations to work together in an integrated approach to reduce duplication.
+The assessment and care planning process requires organisations to work together in an integrated approach to reduce duplication.